Overview

 This was never really a process of finding what fits me.
 It was a process of finding what fits me least badly.

 This is how the software industry has worked until now.
 Companies build services for an average user.
 A to-do app used by 500,000 people fits none of those 500,000 perfectly.
 But it fits all of them well enough, and that’s why it can exist.
-The compromise of generality.
+It stands on a compromise of generality.
 That’s the essence of the traditional software business.

 As a service scales, this compromise deepens.
 To satisfy 500,000 users, features must become more generic and the interface more averaged out.
 Features for power users confuse beginners; simplicity for beginners frustrates power users.
 Companies perpetually tug between these extremes.
 And inevitably, they produce a product that fully satisfies no one.